-As a blogger of all things kona coffee, the question people ask me the most is this: “what’s the best kona coffee?”.
-It’s a simple and fair question, and yet I have trouble answering it.
+As a blog about all things coffee, the question people ask us the most is this: “what’s the best brand of kona coffee?”.
+It’s a simple and fair question, and yet we have trouble answering it.

 Why?
 For one, it depends on the time of day.
-I prefer brighter, more tart coffees in the morning and then I will go for smoother, darker and more chocolaty tasting coffees in the afternoon.
+We prefer brighter, more tart coffees in the morning and then we will go for smoother, darker and more chocolaty tasting coffees in the afternoon.
 It also depends on what your taste preferences are: do you like smooth, nutty coffees or floral, earthy type coffees?
-There’s great representatives of both in the spectrum of kona coffee.
+There’s great representatives of both in the wide-spectrum of available coffees from Hawaii.

 Also, there’s so much choice.
-I’ve sampled a few dozen kona coffees, but since there’s over 600 kona coffee farms (not to mention Ka’u, Oahu, Maui and Kauai farms!).
-I’m still going through all the coffees.
-But in order for a coffee to even be considered as one of my top picks, it has to meet the following criteria:
+We’ve sampled a few dozen kona coffees from farms big and small.
+But since there’s over 600 farms (not to mention Ka’u, Oahu, Maui and Kauai farms!). we’re still going through all the available brands.
+But in order for a coffee to even be considered as one of our top picks, it has to meet the following criteria:

 - It’s gotta be smooth – I love smooth coffees.
 A little bite of acidity is okay, but on the whole I like coffee that goes down smooth.

-I’ve already written a review of Koa’s peaberry roast, but the Koa Estate Medium Roast is my go-to coffee mainly because it has a similar bright acidity while managing to have the subtle cocoa notes that I like so much.
 Many people prefer the Koa dark roast because it lessens the acidity.
-I respect that, but I like coffee that ends with a clean finish.
+We respect that, but we also like coffee that ends with a clean finish.
 Plus, it’s not like we’re talking about Starbucks breakfast blend, or any other super-acidic coffee that will leave your stomach in pain.
-An acidic kona coffee is probably less acidic than any single African coffee (this region is known for its bright and citrusy coffees).
+An acidic kona coffee is probably less acidic than any single African coffee (that region is known for its bright and citrusy coffees).

-Koa’s Estate Medium Roast is also a good deal cheaper than the peaberry kona roast: $40/pound for the medium roast, compared to $50/pound for the peaberry.
-I also joined their monthly coffee club, so it actually works out to $36 per pound.
-I drink a fair amount of kona coffee, and this price is one of the most budget friendly kona coffees around.
+Koa’s Estate Medium Roast is also a good deal cheaper than the Peaberry Kona Roast: $40/pound for the medium roast, compared to $50/pound for the peaberry.
+We also joined up with their monthly coffee club, so it actually works out to $36 per pound.
+We drink a fair amount of coffee, and this price is one of the most budget friendly brands around.